kdaily/aws-cli/proposals/pr-contrib-guide.md

 If the criteria are not satisfied, the maintainers will comment on the GitHub issue to request more information and to update the current status or next steps.
+Any design discussions (e.g., public interface design, edge cases, backwards compatibility concerns) must be resolved prior to making a contribution so that feedback during the review process focuses on the implementation of the agreed upon design.

 Issues that do not receive enough :+1: reactions and do not have any activty for a year are considered stale.
 The maintainers will make a request for comment from the community.
 Without further interaction, the issue will be closed.